edin-bajric/covjece-ne-ljuti-se-in-rust/README.md

-## Implementacija društvene igre "Čovječe ne ljuti se" u Rust-u
+## Implementation of "Čovječe ne ljuti se" written in Rust